 3. ONEISALL Pet Grooming Clippers

-- One of the cheapest best dog clippers on the market
+- One of the best dog grooming clippers on the market at a low price

 - Easy to clean and maintain

 - Struggles with some breeds with thick hair

 - No instruction manual or instructional DVD provided